kirkstrobeck/whatismarkdown.com/README.md

 - then of course have them translated in english
 - but also on each language on the earth.
 Everyone wanting to volunteer will be more than welcome

-(dreaming big)
+## dreaming big

-- I would like that a an agile standard comitee, something like the [What Working Group](http://www.whatwg.org/) that would look at all those XXX-flavored markdown and alternative-to-markdown-syntaxes things and put together ONE coherent markdown 2.0 open format, that would not forget that the Markdown 1.0 essential feature is simplicity.
+I would like that a an agile standard comitee, something like the [What Working Group](http://www.whatwg.org/) that would look at all those XXX-flavored markdown and alternative-to-markdown-syntaxes things and put together ONE coherent markdown 2.0 open format, that would not forget that the Markdown 1.0 essential feature is simplicity.

+## Everykind of contribution is welcome

+What you can do :

+- proof-read my crappy english
+- help me to write the markdown.js file that will make it easy to implement standard markdown shortcuts
+- help me to document (in english) the best practices of existing editors
+- write more articles on markdown
+- translate existing articles
+- tell me where I can find CSS stylesheets for markdown, available under a free-as-in-speech license
+- tell me what you don't like about markdown
+- a little "thank you" is welcomed too :-)

+If you know how to use github, you can do this by forking the repository, making your own changes, sending pull requests, opening issues ....

+Or you can just send me an email at jmfayard+markdown@gmail.com